Forensic Scientist Looking at data

 Forensic science bridges the gap between law enforcement and many scientific disciplines, piecing together the clues using advanced scientific techniques.
 The program leverages strengths across five departments (biology, chemistry, computer science, criminal justice and criminology, and psychological science), applying scientific principles to crime investigation, civil litigation cases, corporate security, and government regulation enforcement.

-The program is designed to give our students laboratory experience with an emphasis on evidence collection and interpretation along with opportunities for direct application, such as the required internship or capstone and advanced forensic analysis sequence.
+The forensic science major program is designed to give our students laboratory experience with an emphasis on evidence collection and interpretation along with opportunities for direct application, such as the required internship or capstone and advanced forensic analysis sequence.

 No other institution in Indiana offers a comprehensive undergraduate forensic science program spanning four concentration areas: behavioral, biological, chemical, and digital.
 The Ball State University forensic science program is comprehensive, yet focused, with four distinct concentration areas that are tailored to prospective students with varied interests in the criminal justice system, private sector security, regulation enforcement, civil litigation, and/or counseling.